 3. Reporting Results

 Participants in the Rapid Testing Program must submit their test result to the form below upon completion of your test.
-This will require you to indicate your name, email, contact information and an image of your test result placed on the Display Sheet (provided with each test).

 Follow the Provincial Antigen Point-of-Care Testing Guidance if you need more information on what to do for your test result.